adnanhaq30/blog/_posts/[Unpublished]-2022-03-10-continious-security.md

+---
+layout: post
+title:  "Continues Security Testing - Snapsec"
+author: imran
+categories: [ general,blog-post,imran ]
+image: assets/images/11/1.jpg
+---

+## About us

+Snapsec is a team of security experts specialized in providing pentesting and other security services to secure your online assets.
+We have a specialized testing methodology which ensures indepth testing of your business logic and other latest vulnerabilities.

+ If you are looking for a team which values your security and ensures that you are fully secure against online security threats, feel free to get in touch with us #[support@snapsec.co](mailto:support@snapsec.co)

 According to Security Researchers every code upadate/push to your production server or application may bring new Vulnerabilities in action.
 Because everytime a code on the server change, It makes changes to Application logic, Tech Stack , Dependencies and may bring infrastructural changes to the network where application are hosted.
 And it has been know that a average company pushes code to their github/product (DOZEN of time) a day/week/month.
 Now if thats the case doent it mean you maybe introducing new vulnerabilities with every code push on your server?
 Maybe yes, maybe not, How to make sure ?
 Introducing Continiou security model which ensures the security of your products or network no matter how many times you push code to the server.

 ## What is Continuios Security Model